brianadams2337/acme-shop-flo/.changeset/metal-windows-report.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Fix "Extraneous non-props attributes" warning on `ProductPrice.vue`
+Product: Resolved the `Extraneous non-props attributes` warning within the `ProductPrice.vue` component.
+This ensures better code quality, making the component more readable and maintainable.